Announcing the 2023-24 Hart Fellows

 SOL is an intensive 12-month leadership program for Duke undergraduates that combines academic study, research service learning, mentoring, and leadership training.

-The Hart Fellows Program offers recent Duke graduates ten-month fellowships with international humanitarian organizations.
+The Hart Fellowship Program offers recent Duke graduates ten-month fellowships with domestic and international community-based organizations.